 A native of New York, Daniel Sanchez is an East Coast Regional Client Services Manager with InDemand Interpreting.
-Daniel’s career in the language services industry spans more than a decade serving Non-English speaking and Limited English proficient individuals from diverse cultural and socioeconomic backgrounds.
-He has worked as a medical, educational, social services, legal and conference interpreter and as a voice-over artist for several healthcare organizations seeking to expand their medical education outreach to Spanish-speaking communities.
-Daniel has been an interpreter trainer for more than five years and is a subject matter expert on language access laws.
+Daniel’s career in the language services industry spans work as a medical, educational, social services, legal and conference interpreter and as a voice-over artist for several healthcare organizations seeking to expand their medical education outreach to Spanish-speaking communities.
+Daniel has also been an interpreter trainer for more than five years and is a subject matter expert on language access laws.
 He is a medical certified interpreter through the National Board of Certification for Medical Interpreters.

 Daniel’s background encompasses an array of specialties including program development and implementation; training multicultural and multilingual staff; and conducting in-service education and training on language access and cultural competence.
 His expertise in language access laws has enabled him to play a key role in ensuring organizations meet and exceed compliance with regulatory and accreditation requirements.
 Daniel has served as a Language Services Coordinator for Lancaster General Penn Medicine and as Chair of the Diversity and Inclusion committee for the Educational Commission for Foreign Medical Graduates.